Mexican Chiles A Complete Guide

-Here is a list of some of the most popular chiles you will find in Mexican recipes,
+Here are some of the most iconic chiles in Mexico,

 SCOVILLE RATING: 2,000 – 5,000